 Prior to this post, Hearn had developed Bitcoin XT — an alternative Bitcoin client that proposed increasing the block size from 1 MB to 8 MB initially, doubling every two years until reaching 8 GB.
 The project failed to gain sufficient adoption, which Hearn cited as evidence that the governance model was broken.

 The blog post caused an immediate media firestorm.
-Bitcoin’s price briefly dropped, and the post became one of the most widely cited criticisms of Bitcoin’s governance.
+Bitcoin’s price briefly dropped, and the post became a widely cited criticism of Bitcoin’s governance.
 Hearn subsequently joined R3, a blockchain consortium, where he co-led the development of Corda, an enterprise distributed ledger platform.

 In a historical irony, Bitcoin’s price would rise dramatically in the years following Hearn’s departure — reaching nearly $20,000 by December 2017, and eventually exceeding $60,000.
 Technologies such as Segregated Witness (SegWit) and the Lightning Network were introduced to address the scaling challenge through alternative approaches.